-A test of control would be to examine a sample of purchase orders to ensure that they have been appropriately authorised, and a ‘yes’ answer is good, confirming that the internal control requiring authorisation of purchase orders is working, or alternatively a ‘no’ answer indicates that the internal control does not appear to be working, hence requiring further audit investigation.
+A test of control would be to examine a sample of purchase orders to ensure that they have been appropriately authorised.
+A ‘yes’ answer would confirm that the internal control requiring authorisation of purchase orders is working, whereas a ‘no’ answer would indicate that the internal control does not appear to be working, hence requiring further audit investigation.

 Substantive procedures will invariably tend to involve more work than tests of control.
 Consider once again the example of the purchases system for a manufacturing company and the assertion of existence for account balances in the statement of financial position.
 Typical tests of detail would involve some physical verification of year-end balances outstanding, which would require obtaining and reviewing the closing purchase ledger account balances for a sample of purchase ledger accounts with selected suppliers.
 Typically, this could include agreeing the closing balance figure to the supplier’s statement, or even possibly requesting third party confirmation by the supplier of the amount outstanding.